OKFNat/data/waffenexporte/README.md

-This dataset contains data on arms exports permits issued by EU members tates from years 2005 to 2013.
+This dataset ```eu-armsexports.csv``` contains data on arms exports permits issued by EU members tates from years 2005 to 2013.

 ## Dataset
 The data was extracted from the Official Journal of the European Union using the [amrs scraper] (https://github.com/OKFNat/armsScraper) – please see the page of that scraper for additional documentation.